 You can’t just play a guessing game when it comes to video marketing.
-You need to consider what stage of the funnel your video is at because lead capture initiatives will look very different at different stages of the buying cycle.
+You need to consider which stage of the funnel your video is at, because lead capture initiatives will look very different at different stages of the buying cycle.
 Your strategy needs to be comprehensive, and to span the whole of your marketing and sales funnel.
 It can be used to capture viewers, convert them to leads and then nurture them through the sales funnel.

 After this may come videos that are testimonials and contain user-generated content.
 These are customers who have embraced your brand, and they may become your most prominent brand evangelists.